AnonymousAAArdvark/WingMate/README.md

 - **Mobile (apps/mobile)** – Expo + TypeScript, Zustand for client cache, Supabase client with persisted sessions.
 - **Backend (server)** – Vercel Function `api/chat.ts` reads/writes Supabase and calls OpenAI (GPT-4o-mini by default).
 - **Supabase** – Stores `profiles`, `seed_profiles`, `matches`, `messages`, and `dismissed_seeds`, with row-level security so each user only touches their rows.
-- **Autopilot** – Pro users can auto-draft openers and follow-ups via an `autopilotDraft` mode on the same `/api/chat` endpoint (no local secrets in the app).
-When Autopilot is enabled on a match, the backend now continues conversations even if the app is closed or the user is logged out.
+- **Autopilot** – Pro users (including seeded demo profiles) now auto-reply through a Supabase trigger + edge function pipeline.
+Once a message lands in the database the edge function generates the partner’s reply—even if both clients are offline—with realistic typing delays.

 ---